okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/index.md

 WebAuthn uses public-key cryptography to security communicate and validate the user's device, credentials, and other information.
 An example WebAuthn authentication challenge flow is as follows:

-1. A user attempts to sign in to a service provider's website.
+1. A user attempts to sign in to a Service Provider's website.
 1. The website's back-end servers generate a challenge that's cryptographically signed using a public key.
 1. The encrypted challenge and other identifying information is sent to the client app running in the browser.
 1. The client app then calls WebAuthn APIs in the browser and passes the challenge to the authenticator for validation.